NET WORTH: Unknown

 FUNDING AREAS: Arts & Culture, Education & Youth, Health/Human Services, Jewish causes

-OVERVIEW: Jonathan Sobel and his wife Marcia Dunn move their philanthropy through the The Jonathan Sobel and Marcia Dunn Foundation, a low-profile charity with a minimal web presence.
-The couple's philanthropy focuses on New York City, where interests include arts and culture.
-Sobel's board memberships include the Hospital and Special Surgery and Public Art Fund.
+OVERVIEW: Jonathan Sobel and his wife Marcia Dunn moved their philanthropy through The Jonathan Sobel and Marcia Dunn Foundation, which recently shuttered.
+The couple's philanthropy focused on New York City, where interests include arts and culture.
+Sobel's board memberships include the Hospital for Special Surgery and Public Art Fund.

 ARTS & CULTURE: Sobel sits on the boards of the Public Art Fund and the Whitney Museum.
 The family has supported these outfits as well as Parrish Art Museum on Long Island, Guggenheim, American Museum of Natural History, and Roundabout Theater.
 In recent years, the couple has directed especially large sums towards the Whitney.

 EDUCATION & YOUTH: Sobel supports his alma mater, Columbia.
-He also sits on the board of the Dalton School, which the couple supports as well.
+The couple also supports Dalton School.
 Other grantees have included Waterside School in Stamford, Brown University, School of American Ballet, and Writopia Lab, a youth creative writing nonprofit.

 HEALTH & HUMAN SERVICES: Sobel sits on the board of the Hospital for Special Surgery, home to the Marcia Dunn and Jonathan Sobel Department of Neurology.
 Other philanthropy includes Mt.
 Sinai, Memorial Sloan Kettering Cancer Center, FARE, and Crohn's & Colitis Foundation.
 It's worth noting that Marcia Dunn is an ophthalmologist.
 In human services, the couple has supported Robin Hood Foundation, and Food Pantry Farm.